blueprismo/blueprismo.github.io/content/posts/gtid_replication/index.md

 # Intro

 Let's write about 0 downtime database movements, let's say we want to streamline a process to move a database (mysql) from an ec2 instance to a kubernetes cluster in another AWS account.
-Without downtime.
+Without a single second of downtime.

 I will use GTIDs just for the fun sake of it.
 Let's always [RTFM](https://dev.mysql.com/doc/refman/8.0/en/replication-gtids-howto.html)

+Global Transaction IDs are a way to ensure consistency when mirroring a database.
+For every transaction in the origin (master) database, a global identifier is written in the binary log of that database.
+Binary logs (or the binlog table) store the actual transaction data.
+They are not mutually exclusive with the binlogs, they are complementary.

+In other words:
+Binlog can exist without GTID mode.
+GTID mode cannot exist without Binlog.

-I have this initial state:
+Let's say we have this initial state:
 ![ec2_instance](ec2_instance.png)

 ## TLDR